Are you an adviser? Go to Unbiased Pro

 It also reveals how accountable a company is, including how transparent it is with its investments.

 Of course, what is deemed ‘ethical’ can vary widely.
-However, specific industries, such as gambling, tobacco, and mining companies involved with fossil fuels, are usually avoided in ethical pensions.
+However, specific industries, such as gambling, tobacco, and mining companies involved with fossil fuels, are usually avoided in ethical pension funds.

 Essentially, an ethical pension fund will avoid harm to the environment or society and aim to promote investments in ‘green’ or sustainable projects.